Factorization of Z-homogeneous polynomials in the First (q)-Weyl Algebra: Implementation and benchmarking

 \end{example}

-The conclusion we can draw at this point is: Even if homogeneous polynomials seem to be easy objects to factorize, they seem to form a worst case class for the implementations in \textsc{REDUCE} and \textsc{Maple}.
+The conclusion we can draw at this point is: Even if homogeneous polynomials seem to be easy objects to factorize according to the algorithm we propose, they seem to form a worst case class for the implementations in \textsc{REDUCE} and \textsc{Maple}.

-Therefore, with our algorithm we are now able to factorize more polynomials using computer algebra systems: In general homogeneous polynomials in $Q_1$, and for $A_1$ we have broaden the range of polynomials that can be factorized in a feasible amount of time or even sometimes at all.
+Therefore, with our algorithm we are now able to factorize more polynomials using computer algebra systems: homogeneous polynomials in $Q_1$ in general, and for $A_1$ we have broaden the range of polynomials that can be factorized in a feasible amount of time or even sometimes at all.

+Moreover, our approach can be used to enhance existing algorithms and their implementations.
+Namely, since checking a given polynomial for the homogeneity is a very cheap procedure as we have seen in Lemma \ref{lem:cheapHomogTest}, and since for the case of a homogeneous polynomial our proposed algorithm can be applied, the algorithm for the case of homogeneous polynomials -- appearing, for instance, as factors of a bigger polynomial -- can be eliminated from further computations.